 - What are some of the ways that organizations currently configure database monitoring email notifications, such that these guide our design?

 What I tested

 I used a clickable prototype that had the main workflow activated and allowed participants to successfully complete the task.

 I asked open questions about the participant’s involvement with the performance monitoring and how their organization uses email notifications today.

 Participants were walked through the basics of a usability test and I told them to “think aloud” as they went through the application.
 I also told them it was a prototype and that they wouldn’t be able to type and many of the links weren’t clickable.

 Participants were give the following scenario

 For the database M601\SQLK8, configure the web app to send an email message to firstname.lastname@example.org when the threshold for “Days Since Last Full Backup” has been exceeded so that the group can respond promptly.

-After they completed the workflow, we asked participants to give us feedback on our approach of configuring notifications on individual metrics for a particular database.
+After they completed the workflow, I asked participants to give us feedback on our approach of configuring notifications on individual metrics for a particular database.

 - database performance monitoring experts